Car Insurance Endorsements: Add-Ons That Modify Your Policy Coverage

 Endorsement vs. Separate Policy: What's the Difference?

 An endorsement modifies your existing policy and becomes legally part of it, while a separate policy is an entirely independent insurance contract with its own terms, premium, and claims process.
 Endorsements are almost always the more cost-effective choice when the coverage you need relates directly to your existing auto policy.
-A separate policy makes more sense when you need a distinctly different type of coverage — like a commercial auto policy for a business-use vehicle.
+A separate policy makes more sense when you need distinctly different coverage — like a commercial auto policy for a business-use vehicle.

 Endorsement